PrajwalMore/Tournament-DApp/README.md

 # Tournament-DApp
-Tournament dApp provides functionality to:
+Tournament dApp (only smart contracts for now!) provides functionality to:
 1️⃣.create tournaments
 2️⃣.user can join tournaments
 3️⃣.Smart contract randomly chooses the tournament winner , tournament admin just needs to call function to choose winner.